daniocionini/Cancer-Immunotherapy-Data-Science-Challenge/README.md

 # T cells prediction for Cancer Immunotherapy
-Prediction of the best individual gene modifications to make T cells more effective for cancer immunotherapy.
+Prediction of the best individual gene modifications to make T cells more effective for cancer immunotherapy using single cell RNA sequencing (scRNA-Seq)

 *As part of a challenge on <a href="https://www.topcoder.com/">Topcoder</a>* **hosted by <a href="https://www.broadinstitute.org/ewsc">The Eric and Wendy Schmidt Center</a> at the <a href="https://www.broadinstitute.org/">Broad Institute of MIT and Harvard</a> in conjuction with Harvard's Laboratory for Innovation Science<br>**